EvanCarroll/Perl5-RFCs/rfcs/rfc00xx.md

 ## Abstract

-Accept a template string for environmental variables `PERL5LIB` and `PERL_MM_OPT` which expands to the current perl version.
+Accept a template string in environmental variables `PERL5LIB` and `PERL_MM_OPT` which expands to the current perl version.

 ## Motivation